akshatvg/AAGS-SmartSole/README.md

 ## A simple yet effective project to help reduce crimes against women and children.

-### Second runner up prize winner at Devfest2018 by DSC VIT.
+### Second runner up prize winner at Devfest 2018 by DSC VIT.

 ## Introduction